UDP is a simple, datagram-oriented, transport-layer protocol that preserves message boundaries.

 Conventional PMTUD uses ICMP PTB messages in determining the largest packet size along a routing path that can be used without inducing fragmentation.
 These messages are typically processed below the UDP layer and are not directly visible to an application, so

-• or the IP layer can perform PMTUD independently without the application knowing.
+• the IP layer can perform PMTUD independently without the application knowing.

 The IP layer often caches PMTUD information on a per-destination basis and times it out if it is not refreshed.